One4Many-StablePacker: An Efficient Deep Reinforcement Learning Framework for the 3D Bin Packing Problem: Experiments

 \subsection{Generalization}

 To evaluate O4M-SP's generalization ability, we conduct two additional experiments.
 First, we test varied item quantities.
-Similar to the data generation method in ~\citet{table_2024dynamic}, where the bin size is fixed at $100 \times 100 \times H$ with 10 items per instance, we construct the training set and test it on benchmark sets with varied sizes (10, 16, 20, and 30 items).
+Similar to the data generation method in Zhao et al.~\shortcite{table_2024dynamic}, where the bin size is fixed at $100 \times 100 \times H$ with 10 items per instance, we construct the training set and test it on benchmark sets with varied sizes (10, 16, 20, and 30 items).
 As shown in Table~\ref{tab:generalization1}, the model trained on the training set with 10 items generalizes well.
-Compared to the models in~\citep{table_2024dynamic} trained on test sets with 10, 16, 20, and 30 items, O4M-SP improves loading rates by 2.41\%, 0.90\%, and 0.88\% on the 10-, 16-, and 30-item test sets, respectively.
+Compared to the models in Zhao et al.~\shortcite{table_2024dynamic} trained on test sets with 10, 16, 20, and 30 items, O4M-SP improves loading rates by 2.41\%, 0.90\%, and 0.88\% on the 10-, 16-, and 30-item test sets, respectively.
 O4M-SP performs slightly worse (1.09\%) on the 20-item test set.

-Second, we test on varied bin dimensions.
-The training and validation sets and four test sets are generated as follows.
-Three fixed-size test sets (B1\_30, B2\_30, B3\_30; each with 100 instances and 30 items per instance) use bins with dimensions $(150, 230, 180)$, $(176, 153, 203)$, and $(298, 103, 159)$, respectively.
-One mixed test set (BM\_M) contains 100 instances with randomly generated bin dimensions and item quantities.
-Since existing learning-based methods do not generalize well to new item sizes without retraining, we compare O4M-SP against two heuristic algorithms: a widely used greedy packing algorithm ~(pseudo-code in the Appendix) and MCTS~\citep{kocsis2006bandit}.
-As shown in Table~\ref{tab:generalization2}, O4M-SP remains effective on test sets with varied and unseen bin dimensions, outperforming the greedy packing algorithm by 8.69\% in the average loading rate.
-Although O4M-SP's loading rate is 5.18\% lower than that of MCTS, it demonstrates significant computational efficiency, solving all instances in just a few minutes, whereas MCTS requires nearly an hour.
+Second, we evaluate the generalization capability of O4M-SP on bin dimensions not encountered during training.
+The experimental setup comprises three fixed-size test sets (B1\_30, B2\_30, B3\_30) with bin dimensions $(150, 230, 180)$, $(176, 153, 203)$, and $(298, 103, 159)$, alongside a mixed test set (BM\_M) featuring randomized bin geometries and item quantities.
+Since existing learning-based methods typically fail to generalize to unseen bin dimensions without retraining, we compare O4M-SP against two heuristic algorithms: Greedy and GRASP.
+Additionally, we employ MCTS (configured with an intensive search time of one hour per instance) as a high-performance baseline to quantify the performance gap.
+As summarized in Table~\ref{tab:generalization2}, O4M-SP demonstrates robust zero-shot generalization capability.
+It consistently outperforms both the Greedy and Grasp algorithms by a significant margin across all test scenarios.
+While the loading rate of O4M-SP is 5.18\% lower than that of MCTS, it offers superior computational efficiency: O4M-SP solves all instances in minutes, whereas MCTS requires nearly an hour per instance.